HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 # 📌Background & Overview
 ## Objective:
 📖What is this project about?
 - This project aims to build  **PowerBi dashboards** using the `Hotel Booking dataset`, which contains tables providing insights into booking-related variables (Cofirmed, Pending, Cancelled Bookings), check-in and check-out dates.
 Additionally, it includes **service-related details** (service price, usage) and **room-related details** (price per night, room type, room number).
-The goal is to provide **Hotel Management Team** with actionable strategies to improve the situation:
+The goal is to provide **Hotel Management Team** with data-driven insights to:
     - Understand the current business performance
-    - Identify factors affected to Occupancy Rate (%OR)
+    - Make a plan for pricing strategy
-    - Optimize room allocation on each time (Season, Month,...)
+    - Optimize room allocation

 🥷 Who is this project for ?
 - Hotel Management Team

 ❓Business Questions:
 - What is the current business performance of this hotel ?
+- Which factors caused Occupancy Rate low ?
-- Why is the next action for solving `low occupancy rate` ?
+- Which is the right-selling time of each Room Number ?
-- Data Anomaly ??
+- Double Booking

 🎯Project Outcome:
 - x